zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ Comprehensive logging system and log viewer

 ### Recently Completed
+- ✅ Further modularized the Location Graph System into specialized components following the component extraction pattern:
+  - ✅ LocationGraphController: Manages the state and logic for the graph
+  - ✅ LocationNodeRenderer: Handles the rendering of location nodes
+  - ✅ LocationEdgeRenderer: Handles the rendering of edges between nodes
+  - ✅ LocationInteractionHandler: Handles user interactions with the graph
+  - ✅ LocationGraphWidget: Orchestrates the other components and renders the graph
+- ✅ Created a dedicated LocationEdgePainter for drawing edges between nodes
+- ✅ Added an index file for easy importing of all location graph components
+- ✅ Created comprehensive documentation in a README file
 - ✅ Enhanced screen transitions with improved visual effects and added a new Circuit Reveal transition
 - ✅ Fixed deprecated `withOpacity()` method usage throughout the codebase
 - ✅ Replaced all instances with `withAlpha()` for better precision and future compatibility